 Types of Organizations

-There various types of student organizations at UNL, each with access to different resources and processes.
+There are various types of student organizations at UNL, each with access to different resources and processes.
 However, all student organizations, regardless of type, are responsible to comply with UNL and SLICE policies, processes, regulations, and codes.

 Recognized Student Organization (RSO)